Nothing to Hide: Action to keep the leather value chain deforestation-free

-A good example of how technology and capacity building can bring bold improvement is a project called Low Carbon Integrated Livestock Farming, developed by campaign group ICV in partnership with packer and tanning group JBS, agribusiness technology provider EMBRAPA and the International Institute for Sustainability, in the municipality of Alta Floresta in the state of Mato Grosso.
+A good example of how technology and capacity building can bring improvements is a project called Low Carbon Integrated Livestock Farming, developed by campaign group ICV in partnership with JBS, Embrapa and the International Institute for Sustainability.
+This, too, focused on the state of Mato Grosso.
 This area was selected because it has one of the largest cattle herds in the country and is located in the Amazon biome.
 The initiative began in 2012 and, on some of the farms that took part, the improvement was greater than 100%.
 Similar initiatives have also taken place in states such as Rôndonia, Pará, Bahia and Mato Grosso do Sul.

 Stakeholders work together

 The best projects have one characteristic in common: they are multi-stakeholder-driven and bring together an extensive array of organisations, including slaughterhouses, producer associations (small, family-run farms and big industrial properties), finance bodies, NGOs and public agencies.
 The lesson the industry has learned is that a broader support base allows more in-depth knowledge to be applied to the development of the entire sector and ensures that different interests are balanced in the process.